ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 This web page will serve as the main source of announcements and resources for the course, as well as the syllabus.
-It will get updates to the schedules and calendars below as we
+It will get updates to the schedules and calendars below as we go through each week.

 ## Do Now!